justindujardin/mathy/docs/index.md

+Mathy is a library for parsing and transforming math problems from arbitrary input states into desired output states.
+It uses Reinforcement Learning (a form of machine learning, or artificial intelligence) build an understanding of how to effectively solve math problems step-by-step without programming the system with heuristics about which rules to apply in what order.

+---

 Mathy really wants to help you with your homework.
 It is limited to only a few types of problems currently, but it's open source and extensible, so you can add support for solving new types of problems!